-This deck is the perfect gift for the Tarot enthusiast who loves the look of traditional European Tarots but cannot figure out how to read their non-scenic pips.
-In this method, pips divided into three groups that describe the progression of any issue or endeavor.
-The way these groups are presented in The Triadic Tarot of 2017 and explained in its 60-page “Little White Book” makes the system easy to learn and remember.
-See this deck under CARDS in the menu.
-To order, use “Order Form” in the menu. $37.00 + Shipping.
+A gift for the Tarot enthusiast who loves the look of traditional European Tarots but cannot figure out how to read their non-scenic pips.
+The Triadic Tarot of 2017 and its 60-page “Little White Book” (above right) makes this historic method easy to learn and remember.
+See this deck under CARDS in the menu. $37.00 + Shipping.

 The Tarot: A Strange and Wondrous Thing

-Seeing the World: Tarot Signposts on the Path to Perception written in French by the late Jean-Claude Flornoy and translated into English by David Vine.
+Seeing the World: Tarot Signposts on the Path to Perception by the late Jean-Claude Flornoy and translated into English by David Vine.
 Jean-Claude was a man who dedicated the better part of his adult life to the study of Marseilles-style Tarots, and he was the first to my knowledge to do accurate recreations of historic decks.
 His understanding of the images was informed by a life steeped in French culture and richly flavored by its traditions—fascinating!
 Visit: tarot-history.com

 Tarot Madenié 1709 by Yves Reynaud (2nd Edition, 2016) A high quality TdM, oldest surviving of the Type II category.
 Colors are adjusted slightly lighter, brightening the mood and making its detailed linework more visible.
 Lovely satin finish. tarot-de-marseille-heritage.com